 Please note that you don’t have to enter other personal data, such home address, email address, or credit card.

-A parent in my Chinese Montessori Facebook group asked about safety about providing a phone number.
 Although I have entered my phone number, I cannot comment on the safety and security of Ximalaya.
-Prior to using Ximalaya, my cell phone was already bombarded with tons of daily telemarketer calls.
+Prior to using Ximalaya, my cell phone was already bombarded with daily telemarketer calls, but this frequency has not changed.

 If you are not comfortable with registering, you can compile a list of your favorite stories somewhere else as I did in this post.